 At the same time, it will protect all business owners from the threat that a disability may impose on the company by allowing them to buy-out the disabled owner’s interest at an agreed-upon price set forth in a buy-sell agreement.

 Before a disability buy-out policy can be purchased, the business must be properly valued and a buy-sell agreement must be executed.
-Once a fair market value for the business has been determined, a sales price can be agreed upon and a disability buy-out policy can be purchased on the life of each business owner or partner to provide the needed funds in the event he or she becomes disabled.
+Once a fair market value for the business has been determined, a sales price can be agreed upon and a disability buy-out policy can be purchased on the life of each business owner or business partner to provide the needed funds in the event he or she becomes disabled.

 In the event of a disability, there is a “waiting period” called the elimination period that must be satisfied before benefits are paid.
 The elimination period, selected at the time of application, begins at the date of initial disability and can extend out 12, 18 or 24 months depending on the terms of the buy-sell agreement and the needs of the business.
 The longer the elimination period, the lower the cost of the coverage will be.